 Mitral stenosis is seen more commonly in women and in countries, generally developing nations, where rheumatic fever is common 1.

-Patients with mitral stenosis characteristically present with progressive dyspnoea that is precipitated by sudden changes in heart rate, volume status or cardiac output (e.g. physical exertion, fever, emotional stress, anaemia, atrial fibrillation, pregnancy, etc.) 2,3.
+Patients with mitral stenosis characteristically present with progressive dyspnea that is precipitated by sudden changes in heart rate, volume status or cardiac output (e.g. physical exertion, fever, emotional stress, anemia, atrial fibrillation, pregnancy, etc.) 2,3.
 Clinical examination classically reveals a malar flush ('mitral facies') due to cutaneous vasoconstriction, and a mid-diastolic murmur that is heard on praecordial auscultation 2,3.
 Auscultation may also reveal an opening snap and a loud first heart sound 2,3.

 Mitral stenosis is usually acquired via rheumatic heart disease, where there is chronic inflammation of the mitral valve leaflets (mitral valvulitis) 2,3.
 This leads to progressive and diffuse fibrous thickening of the valve leaflets, and development of valvular calcifications 2,3.
 Eventually, the mitral commisures fuse and the chordae tendinae fuse 2,3.
-This culminates in significant immobilisation and narrowing of the mitral valve, giving it a characteristic 'fish mouth' appearance 2-4.
+This culminates in significant immobilization and narrowing of the mitral valve, giving it a characteristic 'fish mouth' appearance 2-4.
 Many patients will also have concurrent mitral regurgitation due to the valve being unable to sufficiently close 2,3.

 However, this adaptive mechanism eventually fails because as the left atrial pressure continues to increase as the stenosis worsens, the amount of time needed to fill the left ventricle with blood also increases 2,3.
 This can be compounded by atrial fibrillation, a complication of left atrial enlargement, which results in the loss of the 'atrial kick' at the end of diastole and an even greater left atrial pressure being needed 2,3.